andy3471/keyshare/readme.md

-APP_URL | External URL you will access the site from ASSET_URL | External URL that assets are loaded from AUTO_APPROVE_USERS | Boolean value, Whether anyone can sign up for the site, or they require an admin to authorise them REDIRECT_HTTPS | Boolean value, Used if you're running keyshare behind a proxy, if the site is using HTTP and the proxy is using HTTPS.
-STEAM_LOGIN | Boolean value, enabled steam login STEAM_API_KEY | API key for steam login, generated on https://steamcommunity.com/dev/apikey TWITCH_API_ENABLED | Enabled/Disables the external twitch API for game lookups
+APP_URL | External URL you will access the site from ASSET_URL | External URL that assets are loaded from AUTO_APPROVE_USERS | Boolean value, Whether anyone can sign up for the site, or they require an admin to authorise them STEAM_LOGIN | Boolean value, enabled steam login STEAM_API_KEY | API key for steam login, generated on https://steamcommunity.com/dev/apikey TWITCH_API_ENABLED | Enabled/Disables the external twitch API for game lookups